thanhnguyen2187/islet-site/content/posts/book-review-win-bigly-persuasion-in-a-world-where-facts-dont-matter.md

 > I highly recommend the book to anyone, as long as they are open enough for
 > some "small" profanities [...].

-(the profanity here is his praise of President Trump, which does not matter to an average Vietnamese dude like me, but bothers lots of Americans)
+(a profanity here is his praise of President Trump, which does not matter to an average Vietnamese dude like me, but bothers lots of Americans)